 I was given the room facing the square from the second story, , where I could look out on all this and admire it.
 The bed in that room had the most pliable mattress of any I’ve ever tried.
 If one sat on it, it seemed to sink to the floor.
-But I was still young at the time, so I was able to sleep on it with little problem.
+But I was still young at the time, so I was able to sleep on it without back problems.

 We strolled up the street from the townhouse to find a large building that could have served as a barn back when the city was not so dense.
 The door was a true barn door, that slid open.
 It had a huge interior space and the roof was held up by magnificent rough-cut logs.

 Michel used this warehouse-sized space for one of his hobbies — collecting and restoring old U.S. army vehicles.
 They had been left all over France at the end of World War II, as it cost too much to bring them back to America, and they mostly looked like they’d been through a war, anyway.
 Michel’s barn building housed an army personnel carrier and a large jeep, which he tinkered with from time to time.
-Every so often, they held a parade elsewhere in France for hobbyists like him, where they could all show off their vehicles and swap restoration stories.
+Every so often, hobbyists like him took part in a parade (in Roen?) to show off their vehicles and swap restoration stories.

-Before he moved into town, Michel had lived in a large house in a wooded area just outside of town He was having it refurbished preparatory to selling it, so we hopped in his Citroën to check on the progress.
-Parked nearby was his “caravan,” (otherwise known as a small house trailer), in which he lived for about half the year as he traveled from place to place all over the country for his work.
+Before he had moved into the core of Montbard, Michel had lived in a large house in a wooded area just outside of town.
+He was having it refurbished preparatory to selling it, so we hopped in his Citroën to check on the progress.
+Parked nearby was his “caravan,” (otherwise known as a small house trailer), in which he had lived for about half the year as he traveled from place to place all over the country for his work.